wcm-io-caravan/caravan-rhyme/README.md

 One main goal of the `Rhyme` framework is to allow writing extensive integration tests for your application that are easy to read and written entirely from the perspective of an external client.

 Since the clients shouldn't make any assumptions on the full URL structures of an API's resources, your integration tests shouldn't do either.
-So instead of manually creating URLs to your resoures, fetching them and verifying that related link URLs are constructed correctly, the tests should check if **following** the links (and expanding link templates where neccessary) according to the HAL specifications will actually lead to the expected resource.
+So instead of manually creating URLs to your resources, fetching them and verifying that related link URLs are constructed correctly, the tests should check if **following** the links (and expanding link templates where necessary) according to the HAL specifications will actually lead to the expected resource.
 This ensures that changes to the URL structure (which you can do at any time without breaking API compatibility) don't require any adjustments to your tests.

 The [integration test](/examples/spring-hello-world/src/test/java/io/wcm/caravan/rhyme/examples/spring/helloworld/HelloWorldTest.java) for the [Spring Hello World example](/examples/spring-hello-world) shows how there is only a single URL being constructed manually (the URL of the entry point running on a random port).
 All other assertions are based on following links by calling methods on the dynamic proxies created by the `HalApiClient` instance.